In 2020 as COVID hit, I picked up a 1/2" chisel, a handsaw, a rubber mallet, and a Home Depot bench plane.

 My roommate was about to throw away his desk.
 It’s one of those desks you buy off the internet – the legs are made of thin-walled aluminum, and the surface is OSB with veneer glued on (OSB is a composite of wood flakes glued and compressed together).
 He kindly gave it to me before it went to the dumpster.

 The desk isn’t itself long enough to support our TV, and it’s supported by a welded frame that doesn’t lend itself to extending easily.
 Instead I’m using more 1.5" fir (there’s a sale on) and recycling some of the fasteners.
 We can’t do any reliable joinery with OSB (it just falls apart), so I made one long rip cut along the board’s length.
-That surface makes for a nice shelf, e.g. for holding a Baby Yoda:
+That surface is a decent shelf, e.g. for holding a Baby Yoda: